 What does that mean?
 It means you need to be ON THE SCENE and apply for jobs in person and be ready to show up for an interview today or tomorrow.

 Don’t bother trying to line up a job from overseas – it won’t work.
 Employers here already know about wishful thinking and people who dream about coming here and never show up.

 They want to see you IN PERSON.
 HERE.
 NOW.
 Really, they just want to know that you are here and ready to go to work.

 Private and public schools are are the largest employers of EFL teachers in Bangkok, if you count numbers.

-Look through the older jobs listings as well.
+Look through older jobs listings.
 Some of the larger employers will almost always have an opening or will be expecting one shortly.